Bible Broadcasting Network

 The Bible Broadcasting Network (BBN) is a listener-supported global Conservative Christian radio network staffed and headquartered in Charlotte, North Carolina.
 It was founded in 1971 by Lowell Davey, who was the network's president until his death in 2017.
 It remains under family control, with Davey's daughter Barbara Redemann and her husband Carl Redemann leading BBN.

 BBN's mission statement is "to get the Word of God into the hearts and minds of as many people as possible using the most efficient means" and its motto is "Giving the Winds the Bible Voice".
-Doctrinally, the programming is conservative evangelical in approach.
-BBN eschews programming geared toward "signs and wonders", "charismatic" theology, and "prosperity theology".
+Doctrinally, the programming is conservative in approach.

 Programming content consists of traditional Christian music, including vocalists, choirs, and instrumentalists; Bible teaching and sermons; prayer times; children's and teens' programs; and family guidance programs.

 Programs

 Among the notable ministries having long-running programs on the network are: Running to Win and Moody Church Hour with Erwin Lutzer, Love Worth Finding by Adrian Rogers, Gateway to Joy by Elisabeth Elliot, and the Pacific Garden Mission's radio drama, Unshackled!.
 Reruns of the Children's Bible Hour and Sugar Creek Gang radio plays are heard daily on the afternoon Captain’s Club program.
 Adventures in Odyssey, one of the most popular Christian radio shows in the U.S., is aired for teens and preteens.